mauroservienti/milestone.github.io/categories/view-model-composition.md

 layout: category
 category: view-model-composition
 title: "ViewModel Composition"
-synopsis: "Designing a UI when the back-end system consists of dozens (or more) of microservices is a challenge.
+synopsis: "Designing a UI when the back-end system consists of dozens (or more) of (micro)services is a challenge.
 We have separation and autonomy on the back end, but on the front-end this all needs to come back together.
 ViewModel Composition stops it from turning into a mess of spaghetti code, and prevents simple actions from causing an inefficient torrent of web requests."
 header_image: /img/categories/view-model-composition/header.jpg
 redirect_from: /view-model-composition/
 ---

-Designing a UI when the back-end system consists of dozens (or more) of microservices is a challenge.
+Designing a UI when the back-end system consists of dozens (or more) of (micro)services is a challenge.
 We have separation and autonomy on the back end, but on the front-end this all needs to come back together.
 ViewModel Composition stops it from turning into a mess of spaghetti code, and prevents simple actions from causing an inefficient torrent of web requests.

 When building systems based on SOA principles service boundaries are a key aspect, if not THE key aspect.
 If we get service boundaries wrong the end result has the risk to be, in the best case, a distributed monolith, and in the worst one, a complete failure.